 If you’re a power user and value overclocking control and flexibility, your best bet will be an AMD B550 chipset.
 But if you’re looking to get in on some solid gaming performance at 1080p—or even 1440p—there aren’t many reasons not to go with these entry-level boards.

-Also, if you need a cheaper motherboard, it might be worth considering an AMD board with a B550 chipset instead of one with an X570 chipset.
+Also, if you need a cheaper motherboard, an AMD board with a B550 chipset might be worth considering instead of one with an X570 chipset.
 They’re also durable and designed to last as long as your processor.

-These boards are even suitable for first-time builders and upgraders that want to get a sense of what they’re looking for in their next PC build.
+These boards are even suitable for first-time builders and upgraders who want to understand what they’re looking for in their next PC build.

 Launched in 2019, the AMD X570 Chipset’s newest AM4 chipset is tailored to support Ryzen 3000 series processors and its accompanying PCIe 4.0 feature that delivers double bandwidth per lane.